wdhq/discipline-and-virtue/README.md

 ## Anger

-_So when any one makes you angry, know that it is your own thoughts that has angered you._
+_Remember that it is not he who reviles or strikes you who insults you, but your opinion that these things are insulting.
+So when anyone makes you angry, know that it is your own thought that has angered you._

 - _Epictetus, Enchiridion, Chapter 20_ [⤴](http://www.perseus.tufts.edu/hopper/text?doc=urn:cts:greekLit:tlg0557.tlg002.perseus-eng1:20)